ssmaddux/rag-reliability-study/paper/paper.md

 This represents a **systematic retrieval error**, not random variance, and therefore a **core reliability risk in enterprise RAG systems**.

+### 4.2 Temperature and Variance Effects

+To evaluate the extent to which answer variability arises from language model stochasticity rather than retrieval behavior, we repeated the experiment at a higher decoding temperature (T=0.7).
+If variance were primarily due to the generative model, we would expect to see increased paraphrasing, semantic drift, or hallucinated details across repeated trials.

+However, we observed that the model continued to produce **highly consistent responses** across all prompts and trials, with only minor surface-level paraphrasing (e.g., “you will need to” vs. “you should”).
+Importantly, the **cited Knowledge Article (KA) ID remained identical across repetitions**, indicating that the retrieval subsystem — not the language model — was the dominant factor governing answer selection.

+This finding supports the interpretation introduced in Section 4.1:

+> **The agent’s errors are systematic and retrieval-driven, rather than stochastic or generation-driven.**

+For example, the prompt:

+> **“How do I apply for student loans?”**

+continued to return *“I don’t know”* with **KA-000101**, even at high temperature.
+This shows that **no degree of generative randomness can compensate for missing or semantically mismatched retrieval.**

+Thus:

+> **Retrieval stability, not LLM stochasticity, is the primary determinant of answer correctness in this system.**

 ### 5. Discussion
 - Why the mitigations help; limits of small scale; portability to Salesforce environments.